-Design your Pack
+Design your connector¶

-This page aims to provide the guidance you need to create a Pack that meets the needs and expectations of Coda users.
+However there are still many subtle design choices to make when building your connector, and they can have a real impact on usability.
+This page aims to provide the guidance you need to create a connector that meets the needs and expectations of Superhuman users.

-General guidance
+General guidance¶

-Build building blocks
+Build building blocks¶

-Unlike other types of integrations, a Coda Pack doesn’t prescribe an exact end-to-end experience.
-Instead it provides a new set of building blocks, like formulas or buttons, that a user can deploy to improve their docs.
-These building blocks need to provide sufficient flexibility so that they can be combined in novel and bespoke ways.
+Unlike other types of integrations, a connector doesn't prescribe an exact end-to-end experience.
+Instead it provides a new set of building blocks that get combined in ways you don't control.

-• Prefer parameters over hard-coding specific patterns.
+- Prefer parameters over hard-coding specific patterns.

 Don't